Mara-Li/OWUI-Archivist/README.md

   Should be the same as the `MEMORY_DIR` in the loop
 - Archive path: `/app/memories/archived/`
   Should be the same as the `ARCHIVE_DIR` in the loop
-- Collection models: A json that should be the same as in your `model_collections.json` file!
 - Intro template: A template for the introduction of the file, after mandatory information.
 You can use `{user}` and `{model}` to replace by the user and the model used.

+> [!WARNING]
+> The path should be the path in your docker instance, not in your computer.